Attack of the

 would get revenge.

-in bed late into the night trying to think of how
+stayed awake in bed late into the night trying to

+second floor?
 Nope.
-I might be put to death for murder.
-Hide
+I might be put to death for

-behind bushes and shoot out one of his eyes with
+murder.
+Hide behind bushes and shoot out one of

-my BB gun when he came home after dark?
+his eyes with my BB gun when he came home after

+dark?
 Nope.
 Life in prison.
-I finally fell asleep without any
+I finally fell asleep

 Divine